jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 assessment (TARA) throughout all stages of the vehicle lifecycle.
 They must also create processes to address and mitigate against future attacks together with their Tier\-1 and Tier\-2 suppliers.
-ISOSAE 21434 can be used as guidance on how to carry out the R155 requirement together with suppliers.
+ISO/SAE 21434 can be used as guidance on how to carry out the R155 requirement together with suppliers.
-Regardless of the method OEMs and suppliers agree on, the OEM bears the responsibility to follow R155 \& R156 and implement practices that follow ISOSAE 21434 requirements.
+Regardless of the method OEMs and suppliers agree on, the OEM bears the responsibility to follow R155 \& R156 and implement practices that follow ISO/SAE 21434 requirements.
 Security by design
-One of the four measures explicitly specified by the R155 regulation for vehicle cybersecurity is securing vehicles by design to mitigate risks along the value chain.
+One of the four measures explicitly specified by the R155 regulation for vehicle cybersecurity is securing vehicles “by design” to mitigate risks along the value chain.
 Security by design requires evaluating the cybersecurity risks of a component or software as early as the development phase.
 This is done by making